Khor Al Adaid

-Khawr al Udayd, (خور العديد; also spelled Khor al Adaid and Khor al-‘Udeid) is a settlement and inlet of the Persian Gulf located in Al Wakrah Municipality in southeast Qatar, on the border with Saudi Arabia.
-It is known to local English speakers as the "Inland Sea".
-In the past it accommodated a small town and served as the center of a long-running territorial dispute between Sheikh Jassim bin Mohammed Al Thani and Sheikh Zayed bin Khalifa Al Nahyan.
-At the present, it is a major tourist destination for Qatar.
+Khor Al Adaid, (خور العديد; also spelled Khawr Al Udayd and Khor Al-‘Udeid) is a settlement and inlet of the Persian Gulf in Al Wakrah Municipality in southeast Qatar, on the border with Saudi Arabia.
+Approximately 78 km south of the capital Doha, it is also known to local English speakers as the "Inland Sea".
+It formerly accommodated a small town and served as the center of a long-running territorial dispute between Sheikh Jassim bin Mohammed Al Thani and Sheikh Zayed bin Khalifa Al Nahyan.
+At the present, it is designated as a major tourist destination for Qatar.

-The area was declared a nature reserve in 2007.
-Qatar has pitched Khawr al Udayd's potential inclusion as a World Heritage Site to UNESCO but it currently only occupies the Tentative List.